aparimita755/aparimita755.github.io/_pages/cv.md

 Education
 ======
-* B.S. in IGIT, 2012
+* B.Tech. in Civil Engineering from Indira Gandhi Institute of Technology, Sarang, Odisha, 2009-2013
-* M.S. in Jekyll, GitHub University, 2014
+* M.Tech. in Water Resources Engineering & Management from Indian Institute of Technology Guwahati, Assam, 2014-2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D from Indian Institute of Technology Guwahati, Assam, 2016-

 Work experience
 ======